- A good collaboration tool has all the features necessary to enable teams to communicate efficiently and fast.

-Coworkers often have their PC and mobile with Teams app.
+Coworkers often have their PC and mobile with the Teams app.
 This turns into a problem when both of them ring whenever a call comes.

-This seems to interfere with Microsoft Teams calls on desktop, so you might want to review your decision.
+This seems to interfere with Microsoft Teams calls on the desktop, so you might want to review your decision.